 - Support facility and employee safety

 CHECKER & PORT CLEANING

+Checker and port cleaning should be conducted as soon as plugins and debris are detected to prevent the impairment of optimal furnace operations and avoid checker problems.
 There are two chambers within a checker, one with air entering for combustion, one for exhaust.
 As one chamber is heated, exhaust gases exit through the opposing side, cooling internal gases.
 The port is positioned on top of the checkers, with new gases injected in the port at the furnace.
 Over time, debris collects during the process from melted glass at the port neck and mouth, causing airflow to become restricted.
-Our high-pressure, custom pumps are designed specifically for safe and effective furnace buildup removal.
+Our high-pressure, custom pumps are designed specifically for safe and effective industrial furnace buildup removal and furnace cleaning.

-This method uses a water-cooled lance that reaches through the regenerator target wall, across the checker pack and through the port to the hot face.
+Fuse Tech’s proven method for checker and port cleaning uses a water-cooled lance that reaches through the regenerator target wall, across the checker pack and through the port to the hot face.
 The lance is designed to “fire” the laser stream back toward the regenerator.
 Once the lance is in place, a protective shield is placed in front of the hole to stop debris from hitting the operator without obstructing their vision.
 Water pressure is then turned on and increased to the level needed for effective debris removal.

 The operator can then slowly move the lance across the port floor, “blasting” the collected debris back into the regenerator.
 Due to the extreme pressure and thermal shock of the water, debris comes out of the port in small pieces, which is able to fall through the checker pack to be removed below the rider arches.
 This process is only done on the exhaust portion of the reversing cycle to assure that all the debris goes toward the regenerator and does not contaminate the glass bath.